-The curriculum of the doctorate program in Biomedical and Translational Sciences emphasizes research training and closely mentored instruction within a human disease-focused framework.
+The Graduate School of Biomedical Sciences PhD Program's curriculum emphasizes research training and closely mentored instruction within a human disease-focused framework.
 The program is designed to prepare students for successful careers by training them as well-rounded scientists with a strong foundation of knowledge in research design, methodology, presentation and the skills needed to compete for research funding.

-During the PhD program, the student will gain:
+During the Graduate School of Biomedical Sciences PhD Program, the student will gain:

 - Broad knowledge and understanding of the biological sciences and their relevance to medicine